paalped/AsyncHTTPCaller/README.md

 To make this transformer compatible with your FME Desktop you need:

-FME Desktop > build 18474
+FME Desktop > build 19801

-You need to install these addinional libraries in python 3.6: aiohttp and it requirements in this  folder:
+This transformer will install required packages aiohttp and aiofiles.
-..YourFMEHomeFolder\fmepython36
+Install might fail, it will try to install these in servereal different ways.

-Check your install by importing aiohttp in PythonCaller, or PythonCreator or in any other places where you can use python in FME.
+If install fails it will fallback on request and do synchronus downloads.

 Next install this transformer by downloading AsyncHTTPCaller.fmx, doubleclick or rightclick and choose application to run this.